Debate over the atomic bombings of Hiroshima and Nagasaki: Dehumanization

 Historian James J. Weingartner sees a connection between the American mutilation of Japanese war dead and the bombings.
 According to Weingartner both were partially the result of a dehumanization of the enemy. "[T]he widespread image of the Japanese as sub-human constituted an emotional context which provided another justification for decisions which resulted in the death of hundreds of thousands."
 On the second day after the bombing of Nagasaki, President Truman had stated: "The only language they seem to understand is the one we have been using to bombard them.
 When you have to deal with a beast you have to treat him like a beast.
 It is most regrettable but nevertheless true".

+Intimidate the Soviets

+In 2003, Nelson Mandela, who opposed Apartheid in South Africa, said the following about the Hiroshima and Nagasaki bombings.

+This statement was made during discussions about the Iraq War.
+Mandela also stated that America has committed unspeakable atrocities and is a country that does not care about human beings.

+Historian Kai Bird argues that the U.S. had intercepted Japanese diplomatic cables in July 1945 showing Japan was seeking peace, with the primary condition being the preservation of the emperor system.
+Despite this, the U.S. proceeded with the bombings.
+Bird also suggests the bomb was used partly to send a strategic message to the Soviet Union in the emerging postwar context.